ComplexSecurity/knowledge-base/docs/terms/dlls.md

 - **DLL Hijacking**: A penetration tester discovers that a third-party application does not specify the full path for a DLL it loads.
 The tester places a malicious DLL with the expected name in a directory that is searched before the legitimate DLL directory, leading to the execution of the tester’s code.
 - **DLL Injection**: During a red team exercise, a tester injects a DLL into a process running with higher privileges.
 This DLL opens a backdoor, allowing the tester to access restricted areas of the network.

-> [!info]
+!!! info
-> To defend against DLL-related attacks, it's important to use safe coding practices, regularly update applications and systems, monitor process behavior for unusual activity, and implement application whitelisting.
+    To defend against DLL-related attacks, it's important to use safe coding practices, regularly update applications and systems, monitor process behavior for unusual activity, and implement application whitelisting.